North of England Institute of Mining and Mechanical Engineers: History

-Origins and Formation
+Origins and formation

 The origins of the Institute stem from William Turner, minister of the Hanover Square Chapel, just behind the position of Newcastle railway station.
 He began Newcastle's first Sunday School, 'a focus of light and learning' for the town.
 One of his students, John Buddle, became a viewer (mining engineer) and wealthy mine owner, and member of the Literary and Philosophical Society and the Natural History Society of Northumberland, Durham and Newcastle upon Tyne (now the Natural History Society of Northumbria).
 Buddle became a major influence on the Durham and Northumberland Coalfield, "the King of the Coal Trade".
 In 1816, Buddle devised a system of diverting underground ventilating currents that is in use today.
-He did not live to see the impact of his legacy, as he died in 1843, nine years before the founding of the Institute.
+He did not live to see the impact of his legacy, as he died in 1843, nine years before the founding of the institute.
 His papers and 'place books' were deposited at the institute.

 Following an explosion at Felling in 1812, the Sunderland Society was set up to improve safety where gas was present in mines.
 The committee secured the services of Sir Humphry Davy, inventor of the safety lamp, in 1815.
 Despite changes, explosions continued, culminating in a devastating explosion at St Hilda Colliery in which 52 persons were killed.
-The South Shields Committee recommended the introduction of government inspections of mines the education of mechanical engineers, leading to the first Government Inspection Act of 1850.
+The South Shields Committee recommended the introduction of government inspections of mines the education of mechanical engineers, leading to the Coal Mines Inspection Act 1850 (13 & 14 Vict. c.
+100).
 A coroner's court held at the Mill Inn at Seaham in 1852 suggested it would be advantageous to form a society to consider the prevention of accidents in coal mines.